kbmackenzie/mewlix/README.md

 Still, I'll write documentation for it, solely because I can't contain the urge to.

 ## Basics
-A Meowscript file should end in '.meows' for organization.
+A Meowscript file's name should end in '.meows' for organization.

 Meowscript is dynamically typed and indentation-sensitive!
 As for the syntax: